James Caton: Non-league career

 Caton joined up once again with Lincoln City in the following pre-season with a view to earning a permanent deal, but was unable to agree terms.
 He signed a six-month contract with National League club Southport in August 2016.
 His 23 league appearances produced two goals – a consolation in a 4–1 defeat to Barrow, and the winning goal at Torquay United, – and his contract was not renewed.

 Caton joined National League rivals Dover Athletic on 2 February 2017 for what remained of the season.
 He played twice, in the quarter-final and semi-final of the Kent Senior Cup, and scored in each match, but made no league appearances.

 Following his release from Dover, Caton signed a two-year contract with National League North club Darlington on 17 July 2017.
 In the 2018–19 season, he spent time on loan to Northern Premier League clubs Warrington Town and Stalybridge Celtic.
 He left Darlington by mutual consent in January 2019, and finished the season with Nuneaton Borough.

 Alongside his football career, Caton studied for a BA degree in football coaching and management with UCFB, which he completed in 2021.
 He then rejoined Dover Athletic.
 Caton was released after one season following relegation.

 On 3 September 2022, Caton joined National League North club Hereford; he was released three months later, subsequently joining Nantwich Town.
+He joined Northern Premier League promotion hopefuls Bamber Bridge in March 2023, and moved on to divisional rival Ashton United for the 2023–24 season.